vanerodz97/airport-simulation/README.md

 If you need to change it, export one kml file and change codes at 'data/*/build/generate.py', especially 'class LayerType(Enum)'

-We design the taxiways on the map that let all airlines share the same and fixed taxiway. (shortest path algorithm)
+We design taxiways in the map following west plan that let all departure airlines share same and fixed taxiways and all arrival airlines share the same and fixed taxiways. (shortest path algorithm)

 ![image](visualization/static/image/readme/1576215381737.jpg)